ibm-cloud-docs/netezza/kafka.md

 Consider the following examples.

-**Example #1**

-Data source
+### {{site.data.keyword.netezza_short}} as a data source
+{: #datasourcekafka}

 An e-commerce company stores its product listings in a {{site.data.keyword.netezza_short}} database.
 To streamline the in-app search experience and to access real time analytics, consumer apps (for example, Elasticsearch and Apache Flink) have access to the listings.

 In this case, data is read from {{site.data.keyword.netezza_short}} through the Kafka JDBC source connector and Kafka streams the data.
 The consumer apps read from the stream and further process the data.

-The following image illustrates the flow.
+The following image illustrates the data flow {{site.data.keyword.netezza_short}} as a data source.

 ![{{site.data.keyword.netezza_short}} as a data source](images/nzdatasource.png){: caption="Image 1.
 The diagram depicts how Kafka reads data from Netezza through the JDBC source connector and enables consumer apps to access it." caption-side="bottom"}

-**Example #2**

-Data sink
+### {{site.data.keyword.netezza_short}} as a data sink
+{: #datasinkkafka}

-To improve patient outcomes, efficiently identify risk factors, and ensure quicker intervention times, a hospital extracts meaningful insights by analyzing different data sets as they arrive from various channels.
-The incoming data is streamed and computed through Kafka.
+To improve patient outcomes, efficiently identify risk factors, and provide quicker intervention times, a hospital extracts meaningful insights from physiological data.
+Different data sets from various channels are analyzed as they arrive.

+In this case, the incoming data is streamed through Kafka and then computed.
+The producers are the sources of physiological data that come from different channels.

-Later on, the processed data is stored on {{site.data.keyword.netezza_short}} through the Kafka JDBC sink connector for patient history record purposes.
+After the data is processed, it is stored on {{site.data.keyword.netezza_short}} for patient history record purposes through the Kafka JDBC sink connector.

+The following image illustrates the data flow for {{site.data.keyword.netezza_short}} as a data sink.

 ![{{site.data.keyword.netezza_short}} as a data sink](images/nzsink.png){: caption="Image 2.
 The diagram depicts how incoming data from various producers is streamed and computed by Kafka through the JDBC driver and stored on Netezza." caption-side="bottom"}

-In this case,
-- the producers = patient data from various channels
-- input data is streamed through Kafka and processed before it is being written to Netezza.

 ## Integrating {{site.data.keyword.netezza_short}} and Kafka